 2. Rely totally on experts and research to make decisions for you.

 Charles F. Kettering said, “Research is an organized method of trying to find out what you are going to do after you cannot do what you are doing now.”
-There are some wonderful consultants out there who add value to our businesses.
-The key word above is totally.
-When one allows what the experts say to totally govern decisions, that’s when trouble arises.
+Of course, there are some wonderful consultants out there who add value to our businesses—the key word above is totally.
+When one allows what the experts say to totally govern decisions, that’s when trouble arises and businesses begin to fail.

 3. Always ask yourself, “What would the founder have done?”

-4. Concentrate on your competitor instead of your customer.
+4. Concentrate on your competitor instead of your customer to fail in business.

 I’ve read everything that has been written by the late John Wooden, the legendary basketball coach of the UCLA Bruins.
 Not only was he an incredible coach, but he was also an incredible teacher to his players and others who knew him.

-> Poor service is the No. 1 reason American companies lose business.
+- Poor service is the No. 2 reason companies lose business.

-> The average dissatisfied customer tells nine others of their dissatisfaction.
+- The average dissatisfied customer tells seven others of their dissatisfaction.

-> Conversely, the average satisfied customer tells only five people.
+- Conversely, the average satisfied customer tells only 3.7 people.

 5. Administrative concerns take precedence over all others.